jonasmcferreira/whiteiron/jhed-wasteland/past.md

 Designed the Mega Dungeon for the assassin's smuggling route and to hide his treasures

-#### Location First Cave of Ivis
+#### Location First Treasure of Ivis

-Beneath UnderRoc Bridge
+Above UnderRoc Bridge

-Oniteth is searching this
+Oniteth and Darren BlackAle  Deuregar (Grey Dwarf) Weapon Collector searching this

-Darren BlackAle  Deuregar (Grey Dwarf) Weapon Collector is searching for this
+Need to bring MACGUFFIN to the UnderRoc bridge, and the Roc will give the party a ride to the First Treasure

 ### "Aluna" Female Drow Assassin